-Here, we review some of the fruits of this new work by discussing multiple "case studies" drawing a direct line from a prominent philosophical conjecture to an empirical investigation of that question in the laboratory.
+Here, we review some of the fruits of this new work, by discussing multiple "case studies" drawing a direct line from a prominent philosophical conjecture to an empirical investigation of that question in the laboratory.
 These include Molyneux's famous question, along with several other problems from decades- or centuries-old philosophical sources-including the perception of causality, the nature of visual perspective, perceptual indeterminacy, and the perception of absence.
 We also discuss how these empirical projects often feed back into the philosophical discussions that inspired them, creating a virtuous circle that places the two fields in genuine dialogue.
-Finally, we explore themes arising from these successful interactions and point to new opportunities and directions.
+Finally, we explore themes arising from these successful interactions, and point to new opportunities and directions.

-Molyneux's Question
+1. Molyneux's Question

 How could Molyneux's unusual scenario be realized under laboratory conditions?
-Restored vision after a life of blindness might seem fantastical; indeed, the few cases that have been accessible to scientists are quite exceptional (e.g., Gregory & Wallace, 1963).
+Restored vision after a life of blindness might seem fantastical; indeed, the few cases that have been accessible to scientists are quite exceptional (e.g., Gregory and Wallace, 1963).
 However, today this remarkable state is actually the outcome of a standard medical procedure: lens replacement surgery for congenital cataracts.
 Cataracts are the leading cause of blindness worldwide, and the recommended treatment for infants born with them is to replace their natural lenses with artificial ones, effectively restoring their vision.
-However, in regions of the world where this procedure is unavailable, cataract patients often live with little to no vision.
-Recently, a humanitarian and scientific project offered free cataract surgery to needy children in north India, some of whom then participated in studies of restored sight.
+However, in regions of the world where this procedure is unavailable, cataract patients often live with little-to-no vision.
+Recently, a human-